-The AAFP recommends screening for colorectal cancer with fecal immunochemical tests, flexible sigmoidoscopy, or colonoscopy starting at age 50 years and continuing until age 75 years.
+The AAFP recommends screening for colorectal cancer in all adults starting at age 50 years and continuing until age 75 years.
 The risks, benefits, and strength of supporting evidence of different screening methods vary.
-(2016)
+(2021) A recommendation

 These recommendations are provided only as assistance for physicians making clinical decisions regarding the care of their patients.
 As such, they cannot substitute for the individual judgment brought to each clinical situation by the patient's family physician.
 As with all clinical reference resources, they reflect the best understanding of the science of medicine at the time of publication, but they should be used with the clear understanding that continued research may result in new knowledge and recommendations.
 These recommendations are only one element in the complex process of improving the health of America.
 To be effective, the recommendations must be implemented.